cheshire137/soma-chrome/README.md

 ## To Do

 1. Some magic to get Mac media keys to work?
-2. Remove unused plugins from gulpfile.js.
+1. New icon.
-3. Tests!
+1. Remove unused plugins from gulpfile.js.
-4. Add license.
+1. Tests!

 ## Thanks